How To Make Well Water Drinkable And Keep It Safe To Drink

 1. Slope the area around the well.
 This is to drain the surface runoff away from the well.

 2. Install a well cap or sanitary seal.
-This is to prevent unauthorized use of, or entry into, the well.
+This prevents unauthorized use of or entry into the well.

-3. Keep accurate records of your well maintenance.
-This includes disinfection or sediment removal, that may require the use of chemicals in the well.
+3. Keep accurate records of your well-maintenance.
+This includes disinfection or sediment removal, which may require chemicals in the well.

 5. Avoid mixing hazardous chemicals near the well.
 This includes using pesticides, fertilizers, herbicides, degreasers, fuels, and other pollutants.